TheresaLui/SelfHelpContent_v2/articles/microsoft.cache/cache-diagnostics-usedmemoryinsight.md

 **What can cause Memory Pressure on an Azure Cache for Redis resource?**

-* The Azure Cache for Redis resource is high on memory usage and is nearing its maximum capacity.
+* The Azure Cache for Redis resource is high on memory usage and is close to its maximum capacity.
 * The service is experiencing high memory fragmentation.

 ## **Recommended Steps**